aoli-al/exchain/docs/meeting_notes.md

 - End result is from dynamic analysis.
 Use static analysis to improve performance.
     - Main challenge: overhead
+    - Idea: only enable taint analysis when it is required
+        - Temporal
-    - Idea: dynamically enable and disable taint analysis.
+            - dynamically enable and disable taint analysis.
                 1. need to understand when to enable/disable taint analysis
                 2. implement functionalities to disable/enable taint analysis dynamically.
+        - Spacial
+            - Only enable dynamic taint analysis for __required__ libraries.
+            - Program slicing?

+## Temporal

 - Issue 1: current implementation changes types of objects dynamically.
 Enabling and disabling instrumentation dynamically causes type mismatch.
     - Re-implement array taint functionality.
 Instead of rewrite the type of the original array object.
 We can store all array wrappers in a centralized location and fetch them every time an array is accessed.